ttulka/thistledb/client/README.md

     <version>1.0.0</version>
 </dependency>
 ```
-There are different constructors to create a client:
+There are different constructors to create the client:
 ```
 import cz.net21.ttulka.thistledb.client.Client;
 // ...